honeybather/ThrillTribe/README.md

 ThrillTribe is an interactive web application designed to help users discover, create, and participate in various activities and events around the world.
 Whether you're looking for your next adventure or a cool place to visit, ThrillTribe has got you covered! 🌟

+## Demo

+Check out the demo video to see ThrillTribe in action: [Watch the Demo on YouTube](https://www.youtube.com/watch?v=7cF6lmCqVc8)

 ## Features

 - Discover Events 🏂: Find exciting activities and events happening near you or around the globe.